TRADING CRITIQUE LOGO

 • Frequently Asked Questions

 Revolut is more than just a bank or a trading app.
 It is an all-in-one financial platform that lets users manage money, make payments, and invest using a single mobile app.
 With Revolut, you can trade stocks, ETFs, commodities, and cryptocurrencies without using a traditional broker.
-In this Revolut trading review, we explain how Revolut investing works, its fees, available assets, regulations, and whether it is a good choice for investors in 2026.
+In this Revolut trading review, we explain how Revolut investing works, the latest fees, available assets, regulations, and whether it is right for you in 2026.

 Pros of the Revolut brokerCons of the Revolut broker